SNIC: Synthesized Noisy Images using Calibration: Related Work

 There are a few techniques for capturing signal-independent noise for the purpose of noise synthesis.
 The simplest (and most common) is to compute it as part of the linear regression required for P-G noise modeling.
 The second is to capture dark frames (frames with no light hitting the sensor, such as with a lens cap, and/or in a completely dark room).
-This second approach, described by {[}1{]} as dark current, is used in lieu of the Poisson-Gaussian bias term.
-It more accurately captures sensor independent noise, as dark images include all noise sources by definition.
+This second approach, described by Zhang \etal~\cite{Zhang} as dark current, is used in lieu of the Poisson-Gaussian bias term.
+It more accurately captures sensor-independent noise, as dark images include all noise sources by definition.
 However, as different sensors (and camera electronics) produce different amounts of noise (and at different stages), we have found that the value of capturing dark current varies substantially from sensor to sensor.
 Specifically, professional-quality cameras can be very accurately modeled using a standard P-G linear regression.
 Further, some image signal processors (ISPs) in cameras, such as the iPhone 11 Pro, will process RAW images to suppress or alter noise based on the contents of the scene.

-\subsection{Denoising Datasets}
+\subsubsection{Denoising Datasets}

-There are a number of denoising datasets, falling into two categories: ones that use AWGN to synthesize noise, and ones that use real noisy images.
+Published datasets fall into two categories: ones using AWGN, and ones using real noisy images.
+P-G datasets are not published because researchers can generate them from DNG noise profiles --- though as we show, DNG profiles are often inaccurate and incomplete.
 Due to the quality issues with AWGN, and the lack of published P-G datasets, we only list real noise datasets.
-Table 1 lists some popular real noisy image datasets {[}5{]}, {[}6{]}, {[}7{]}, {[}8{]}, {[}9{]}, {[}10{]}, {[}11{]}.
+Table~\ref{tab:datasets} lists some popular real noisy image datasets.

-Real noise datasets group low-ISO clean images with noisy images captured at various ISO values {[}9{]}.
+Real noise datasets group low-ISO clean images with noisy images captured at various ISO values \cite{ELD}.
 Perfect alignment is challenging; even sub-millimeter camera movement can cause misalignment.
-Further, strict lighting requirements limit most datasets to indoor scenes.
-For example, SIDD contains 30,000 images but only 10 distinct scenes {[}9{]}, while DND provides just 50 image pairs {[}8{]}.
+Further, strict lighting requirements typically limit them to indoor scenes.
+For example, SIDD contains 30000 images but only 10 distinct scenes \cite{ELD}, while DND provides just 50 image pairs \cite{DND}.
 Most real noise datasets were created in 2017-2018, predating recent sensor advances.
-Perfectly aligned real noise is a high bar, but when achieved, it provides an unimpeachable ground truth for training.
-Some datasets, including {[}10{]} and {[}11{]}, only include JPEG or PNG images, so they are not usable for RAW-based denoising.
+Perfectly aligned real noise is a high bar, but it provides an unimpeachable ground truth.
+Some datasets, including MIDD \cite{MIDD} and PolyU \cite{PolyU}, only include JPEG or PNG images, so they are not usable for RAW-based denoising.